samben00/issam-blog/_posts/2017-05-01-how-to-setup-up-cloudwatch-logs-agent.md

 twitter_text:
 ---

 I find AWS CloudWatch very useful when it comes to monitor system/application logs.
-CloudWatch service provide a friendly UI to search inside your logs.
+CloudWatch service provides a friendly UI to search inside your logs.
 Also it offers very flexible way to select logs of specific date or date range.

 ## What I m trying to do